 Third party access to records: When billing insurance, your insurance company has the right to have access to your therapy records.
 It is rare, but sometimes an insurance company will audit.
 In this case, I am required to turn over my notes and treatment planning along with diagnosis criteria to prove medical necessity for services.

-We currently can bill insurance through Aetna, Blue Cross Blue Shield and Pacific Source.
+We currently can bill insurance through Aetna and Pacific Source.